Satwikrb26/amazon-clone/README.md

 # amazon-clone
-This is my first projrct after learning HTML and CSS.<br> It is clone of amazon website
+This is my first project after learning HTML and CSS.<br> It is clone of amazon website